My Conscience Bears More Weight than the Opinion of Others

 The complex yet interesting concept of consciousness

 One of the leading experts in the study of consciousness was William James.
-This famous philosopher and psychologist of the late nineteenth century was the brother of Henry James, and established the idea that our consciousness can be divided into three components:
+This famous philosopher and psychologist established the idea that three components make up our consciousness:

 The empirical ego

 Here we find all the aspects of ourselves that we attribute as our own.
-This is where self-esteem is generated, along with what we are, what we like, and what we avoid because it causes pain.
+This is where self-esteem is generated.
+Along with it, also what we are, what we like, and what we avoid because it causes pain.